 Experience and About This Program

-This training program was created after years of steady trading and logging of unique findings.
+This program was created after years of steady trading and logging of unique findings.
 For those of you that do not know me, this page is intended to provide you with a general overview to my background and how this website came to be.

-This website, while grabbing the help of several team members, is largely a culmination of my work.
+This website, while grabbing the help of several others, is largely a culmination of my work.
 More material is expected to flow into it as time goes on yet the material provided herein is the result of a struggle to learn how to trade properly when surrounded by nothing more than standard or otherwise conventional trading knowledge.

 While developers have made this site aesthetically pleasing, for myself, it is all about the content and allowing you to better understand the nature of what it is you are trading, day in and day out.